RodentOfUnusualSize/random-message-loader/README.md

 *   Always serve both the host web page and the messages file securely.
 *   Use [Content Security Policy directives][csp] to protect against cross-site scripting or data-injection attacks.

+### Reporting vulnerabilities

+If you discover any security vulnerabilities or concerns, please use [the GitHub security vulnerability reporting utility][security-report-url].

+See also [the project security policy][security-policy-url].

 ## Install